tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 The outline or silhouette of a form.
 Gives a rough understanding of its 3D shape.

+- Primary means of recognition of a form
+-
 ### Size

 The height, width, and depth of the form in comparison to the other objects around it.